-Market Animals - May 1, 2024 Breeding Animals - May 1, 2024
+Market Animals - May 1, 2025 Breeding Animals - May 1, 2025

-All Animals must be the property of the member exhibiting them and will be subject to identifying check.
+All Animals must be the property of the member exhibiting them and will be subject to identifying check and must have a scrapie tag.
 Penalty for falsification will result in banning the member from competition in any class at the show for the current year.